 If you’re planning to exchange rings with your spouse, you may want to share a ring statement.
 A ring statement is usually a short line that you say as you exchange rings to note the symbolism of the ring.
-It’s a small part of the ceremony, but it can be filled with a lot of meaning.
+It’s a small part of the wedding ceremony, but it can be filled with a lot of meaning.
 And just like every part of the ceremony, your ring statement should resonate with you and your partner.

 Check out eight ring statement options below.

 Short & Sweet: (Name), I give you this ring that you may wear it as a reminder of my love for you.

 Shorter & Sweeter: With this ring, I gladly marry you and join my life to yours forevermore.

 Symbol: (Name), I give you this ring as a symbol of my vow and with all that I am I will love and honour you.

 Remember: (Name), as a symbol of your passionate and generous love for (Name), please place the ring on (Name)’s finger.
 Each time you look at this ring, I encourage you to remember this day and the vows that you have made to each other.

 A Sign: The ring is an outward sign of an inward commitment.
 Today, with these vows, I made my commitment to you, (Name).

 Forever: I give you this ring as a reminder that I will love, honor, and cherish you, in all times, in all places, and in all ways . . . forever.